Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Evolving Governance:** The Foundation kickstarts the governance journey, led by the founding team.
 As we grow, key ecosystem stakeholders will be invited to take appropriate governance roles.
 Our endgame?
 Decentralized governance, co-owned by everyone in the ecosystem.
 While we won't set a fixed date, our aspiriation is full decentralization around **5 years** into the main network's successful operation.

-**On-Chain Empowerment:** We understand "on-chain governance" mechanisms are still unproven, but we're open to adopt on-chain governance mechanisms where practical.
+**On-Lattice Empowerment:** We understand "on-lattice governance" mechanisms are still unproven, but we're open to adopt on-chain governance mechanisms where practical.
 Yet, we realise there might be times when off-chain governance is still a necessity.

 In the world of Convex, governance isn't just a buzzword—it's our compass, guiding us towards a future where everyone has a stake and a say.
 Get ready for a journey of innovation, unity, and shared success!